Alcohol and Substance Abuse Major (BS in Healthcare Studies)

 Working in the field of substance abuse and mental health issues requires a person to be more than just helpful.
 They must be completely selfless, and Michelle Thomas is just that.
 Thomas was born in Rochester, New York and spent most of her life growing up in the inner city.

 Thomas has always described herself as a determined student.
-After high school, she attended Monroe Community College, despite some academic struggles with the curriculum, graduated after two years and was accepted into the College at Brockport.
+After high school, she attended Monroe Community College, despite some academic struggles with the curriculum, graduated after two years and was accepted into SUNY Brockport.
 Her initial intent was to join the Social Work program, but after seeing a close family member struggle with addiction, she knew her heart lied in specifically helping those with substance abuse problems.

 "I love to help people.
 My father struggles with his addiction, and I was interested in understanding substance abuse and how I can help my father," Thomas said.
 "I was able to understand the addiction cycles and how they affect me."